Volkswagen plays down hopes of quick answers over emissions cheating

 Transport minister Alexander Dobrindt said authorities were examining whether to make additional demands of Volkswagen.

-"My expectation is that the KBA will analyze this report rapidly and comprehensively, and submit possible questions to Volkswagen," he told reporters in Berlin.
+"My expectation is that the KBA will analyse this report rapidly and comprehensively, and submit possible questions to Volkswagen," he told reporters in Berlin.

 In written testimony to a U.S. congressional oversight panel, Volkswagen's top U.S. executive said the carmaker has withdrawn its certification application for some 2016 model year vehicles due to a software feature that should have been disclosed to U.S. and California regulators as an auxiliary emissions control device, or AECD.